partageit/track-my-quotes/README.md

 ## Todo

 - The `logger` library should be a module
+- `tracker` should be a module taking two params: options (as object) and callback
+- purchase date and price should be optional
 - Output as HTML, with templates
 - Output as CSV
-- Send output as mail
+- Send output as mail: https://www.npmjs.com/package/nodemailer
 - configuration: money unit
 - gain per year (or day?)
 - option to sort output by variation since purchase date
+- add dividends since purchase